AxiSEMunity/AxiSEM3D/examples/adrian_kernel_companion/readme.txt

 separate run script.
 The directory `simu_forward/` contains everything axikernels needs (input files + axisem3d binary) to mirror the setup.

+If you pass a custom `--forward` path to `compute_kernels.py`, it must point to the full simulation directory, not only to `output/elements/`.

 Input files
 -----------